Best Of15 min read

 3. Charles Schwab — Best for Well-Rounded Brokerage Experience

 Schwab is the brokerage equivalent of a Swiss Army knife.
-It's not always the flashiest option on this list, but it does almost everything well — and for active traders who also want a complete financial relationship (retirement accounts, banking, advisory services), it's genuinely hard to beat.
+It's not always the flashiest option, but it does almost everything well — and for active traders who also want a complete financial relationship (retirement accounts, banking, advisory services), it's genuinely hard to beat.

-Since acquiring TD Ameritrade, Schwab inherited thinkorswim, which makes it a much stronger choice for active traders than it was even three or four years ago.
-The integration is mostly smooth, though the two platforms still feel somewhat distinct in day-to-day use.
+Since acquiring TD Ameritrade, Schwab inherited thinkorswim, which makes it a much stronger choice for active traders than it was just a few years ago.
+The integration works pretty smoothly, though the two platforms still feel somewhat distinct in day-to-day use.

 Key Features:

-- thinkorswim platform (inherited via TD Ameritrade merger)
+• thinkorswim platform (inherited via TD Ameritrade acquisition)

 Pricing: